 I was scared to take the plunge, to leave NYC indefinitely.
 But I felt backed into a corner so I held my nose and jumped.
 This winter has taken me to some pretty wild places and I know that I should feel rich in experience right now, but if I can be honest for a moment?
 I don’t entirely.
 I’m scared of not having money or a back up plan or, you know, a job.
 How do people support themselves on the road?!
 I’m scared of not having friends, of being alone, but most of all, I think that I’m scared of starting over.

-I’ve always thought that the nice thing about being in your twenties is that you can be amorphous and that there are no set limitations on how many times you can change your dreams and goals.
-I had a light bulb moment when I realized that it didn’t matter when it happened.
-It could happen in ten years, maybe fifty.
-It could happen on a Tuesday.
+I’ve always thought that the nice thing about being in your twenties is that you can be amorphous and that there are no set limitations on how many times you can change your plans.
+But fuck, you’re really out there.

 I just made it back to the east coast.
 Despite winter temperatures, it’s now prime climbing season for Tennessee.
 Even though it’s February and the murmur of spring days are far behind us, you can still bask in the golden sunshine at the T-wall.
 I’ve been a ball of anxiety lately, and I needed some happiness.
 T-wall is one of my happy places, so I beelined south.